 - Report your mistakes and failures before the client knows about them.

 The proactive support mechanism is to take the initiative and anticipate the client's problem or pain before they come to you or even before they know about it.

 Proactive support strategies include providing customers with information that can be useful to them and the creation of individual offers.

 Let's see what's in it for your business:

 - Time and money on reactive support - saved.
 Implementing proactive support strategies won't cost you a lot of money, but you can reduce a reactive support team’s workload.
-That’s important for the quality of your Customer Care service.
+That’s important for the quality of your Customer Support Service.

 - Existing customers - saved, new - acquired.
 Proactiveness deepens your connection with the client and improves the quality of interaction with your brand.
 This turns an ordinary customer into a loyal one.
 And a loyal customer will become your brand advocate by telling others about you.

 - Improving brand reputation.
 The happier your customer is, the better your reputation will be.
 Solving customer problems and saving their time contacting you for this makes your customer experience a happy one.
 This can become your advantage over your competitors.